-It is also an offence under section 149 of the WSIA for a person to wilfully fail to inform the WSIB of a material change in circumstance in connection with his or her entitlement to benefits within ten days of the material change.
+It is also an offence under section 149 of the WSIA for a person to wilfully fail to inform the WSIB of a material change in circumstances in connection with their entitlement to benefits within ten days of the material change.

 The WSIB takes all necessary action against a person who commits a claims-related offence, including, for fraudulent acts, referring the case to law enforcement.
 The WSIB also pursues the recovery of funds, equipment, and the value of services paid to individuals who claim benefits deceptively.
 Recovery measures used by the WSIB include charges under the WSIA and/or action in civil courts.

 This policy should be read in conjunction with 22-01-05, Offences and Penalties - General.

 To determine if a person has failed to inform the WSIB of a material change in circumstances, the decision-maker refers to 22-01-02, Material Change in Circumstances - Worker.

 The purpose of this policy is to set out worker offences, the action the WSIB takes when a worker commits or is suspected of committing an offence, and the penalties that may be imposed.

 The following guidelines apply to anyone with an interest in a worker’s claim.
 For the purposes of these guidelines, the term "person" refers to a worker, spouse, or dependant.

 Where any new information is obtained by Stakeholder Compliance Services through the review and/or investigation of an allegation against a person, the decision-maker first consults with Stakeholder Compliance Services regarding any conflicts.